Menu Close

 Dr Chris Bowers

-Research Group Lead, Head of Computing Department, Principal Lecturer in Computing
+Research Group Lead, Principal Lecturer in Computing

 Chris is a specialist in Intelligent Interactive Systems.
 In other words, he looks at how we can build intelligent systems that humans can work with effectively.
 His work bridges the two domains of Human-Computer Interaction and Computational Intelligence, but he retains a particular focus on Mobile and Ubiquitous systems.
 Chris has applied his expertise across a wide variety of domains having worked on several successful international projects across the engineering, media, culture and heritage sectors.